-Despite the positivity and love constantly flowing from my support system, I still couldn’t quite shake these feelings of self hatred that would sometimes deter my journey to self love.
-I would build myself up only to be torn down by a hateful or rude comment someone may have intentionally or unintentionally said to me.
+Despite the positivity and love flowing from my support system, I still couldn’t shake these feelings of self-hatred that would deter my journey to self-love.
+I built myself up only to be torn down by a hateful or rude comment someone may have intentionally or unintentionally said to me.
 I used to place entirely too much value on what other people thought of my appearance especially.
-I distinctly remember times growing up when I would feel so confident wearing something only to have someone tell me I looked big or that I shouldn’t dress that way.
-The thing that always bothered me the most and still bothers is that people are so concerned with the lives of others.
-People I barely know would feel the need to comment on my size as if it affected them in any way.
-I used to really feed into this negativity.
+I distinctly remember times growing up when I would feel confident wearing something only to have someone tell me I looked big or that I shouldn’t dress that way.
+The thing that always bothered me the most and still bothers is how people are so concerned with the lives of others.
+People I barely know would feel the need to comment on my size as if it affected them.
+I used to feed into this negativity.
 I would think I looked terrible because someone didn’t like how I looked.
 It’s a self destructive mindset.
-Because the truth is, even after you begin to love yourself, people will still find flaws within you.
+Because the truth is, even after you begin to love yourself, people will still find flaws in you.
 But it’s up to you to be so content and satisfied with yourself that their words are nothing… just merely words.

 I decided I didn’t want to continue living my life according to what other people thought, so I made the decision to begin accepting myself.
 I began listing the things I loved about myself.
 I began listing personality traits, too.
 I realized that my list of things I loved about myself far outweighed the list of things that I didn’t particularly like.I realized that these things don’t define who I am as a person.
 They’re parts of me sure.
 But they’re not who I am.
 I decided not to let them rule or define my life.

-After you’ve accepted yourself, the fun truly begins when you decide to celebrate yourself.
+After you’ve accepted yourself, the joy truly begins when you decide to celebrate yourself.
 I felt celebrated already by the people I love, but that doesn’t compare to the love you feel when you learn to celebrate who you are.
 Your quirks.
 Your body.
 Your story.
 Your life.
 I began celebrating everything about myself.
 I began celebrating just the simple fact that I was in good health.
-I began celebrating my existence on this beautiful abundant Earth!
+I began celebrating my existence on this planet!

 II.
-Embrace your flaws, Choose authenticity, and vulnerability.
+Embrace your flaws.
+Choose authenticity + vulnerability.

-Yeah it’s a lot of fun celebrating your great qualities and learning to embrace them, but what about those insecurities?
+Sure it’s fun celebrating your great qualities and learning to embrace them, but what about those insecurities?
 What about those problem areas that caused you to neglect self love in the first place?